 Another disadvantage of carbohydrates is that they have a high glycemic index; this means that they raise blood sugar higher and faster than other nutrients.
 Increased blood sugar triggers the release of the hormone insulin from the pancreas.
 Insulin allows sugars to be absorbed into cells, where they can be used for fuel.
 Without insulin, no matter how fuel-starved cells may be, sugars stay in the bloodstream.

 Heat processing increases the glycemic index of carbohydrates.
 This is a measurement of how fast and how high a food raises one’s blood sugar level.
 Corn—a common ingredient of dry food—has a glycemic index similar to a chocolate bar.
 When dry food is available all the time, cats in particular will nibble at it 15-20 times a day.
-This causes multiple sharp swings in blood sugar and requires the pancreas to secrete insulin each time.
+This causes multiple sharp swings in blood sugar, requiring the pancreas to secrete insulin each time.
 Over-secretion of insulin causes cells to down-regulate and become resistant to insulin.
-This is one reason why dry food is a major contributor to feline (Type II) diabetes.
+This is one reason why dry food is a major contributor to feline (Type 2) diabetes.
 While dry food does not directly cause diabetes in dogs, it does contribute to metabolic syndrome, a pre-diabetic condition.
 Dry food makes diabetes harder to regulate.

 Dry food is a highly concentrated source of calories.
 Dry food, not canned food or any other high-moisture food, is where the calories are.
 Dry food is the leading cause of obesity in pets.
 Obesity by itself leads to many serious diseases, including:

 - Heart Disease

 - Kidney Disease